Geetha63/MS-Teams-Scripts/TeamsUserActivity/README.md

 # Description

-Use the Microsoft Teams activity reports to get insights into the Microsoft Teams user activity in your organization.Period specifies the length of time over which the report is aggregated.
-The supported values for {period_value} are: D7, D30, D90, and D180.
+Use the MicrosoftTeams activity reports to get insights into the Microsoft Teams user activity in your organization.
+Period specifies the length of time over which the report is aggregated.
+The supported values for {period_value} are: D7, D30, D90, and D180

-Provide the number(1,2,3) to get the Microsoft Teams user activity reports
+Provide the number(1,2,3) to get the MicrosoftTeams user activity reports

 Reference [Microsoft Teams user activity reports](https://docs.microsoft.com/en-us/graph/api/resources/microsoft-teams-user-activity-reports?view=graph-rest-1.0)